RedisLabs/redislabs-docs/content/rc/concepts/clustering-redis-cloud.md

 benefit from using the cluster without performing any code changes, even if they were not designed to use it beforehand.

-**Note:** Redis Enterprise Cloud clustering is only available in the "Pay-As-You-Go" subscription.
+**Note:** Redis Cloud Essentials clustering is only available in the "Pay-As-You-Go" subscription.

 ![subscription-selection-2](/images/rc/subscription-selection-2.png?width=600&height=221)

 ## Multi-Key Operations

-Operations on multiple keys in a sharded Redis Enterprise Cloud cluster are supported with the following limitations:
+Operations on multiple keys in a sharded Redis Cloud Essentials cluster are supported with the following limitations:

 1. **Multi-key commands:** Redis offers several commands that accept